Interchain Messaging Facility (ICMF)

 Implement message reception

-To handle received ICMF messages, you need to implement the message receive operation in Rell.
+To process the received ICMF messages, you need to implement the message receive operation in Rell.
 Here's an example implementation:

 operation __icmf_message(sender: byte_array, topic: text, body: gtv) {